nord-ml/darts/README.md

 # What we need to do
 - Add reasonable grid search for hyperparams on SSM! (approve that they are being reflected)
+- Mamba specific hyperparams
+  1. 1D convolution kernel: parameters that captures temporal dependencies, experimented on values [1, 2, 3].
+Typically set on 2.
+  2. Hidden state dimension: controls overfitting and underfitting, tested within range of [2-256].
+Dynamically determined by number of variates considered within data.
+  3. Expansion factor(controversal parameter): Differ from [1-32].
+Only considered by some articles, refering to be 1, so that it may increase parameter size and GPU cost.
+However, the origianl mamba library and some articles set 16 as default.

 # Some installs
 `pip install einops`